Indian Hills Community College changes lives by inspiring learning, diversity, social

 of the community.
 Offerings include Arts and Sciences courses and several Advanced

-and Drafting/Virtual Reality Technology.
-The Health Sciences: Practical Nursing program
+& Entrepreneurship, and the Health Sciences: Practical Nursing program is also available

 Indian Hills Community College:

 Merged Area XV Community College adopted the name “Indian Hills Community College” in 1970.
 Dr. Mel Everingham, who was named president of Merged Area XV Community College two years before, stayed on as the first president of Indian Hills Community College.
 A historical pavilion, containing photographs and other memorabilia and named for Dr. Everingham, was added in the Advanced Technology Center in 2004.

 Dr. Lyle Hellyer became the college’s president in 1973 and would remain in that position

 until his retirement in 2001.
 Dr. Jim Lindenmayer became the college’s third president

 following Dr. Hellyer’s retirement.
 In 2013, Dr. Marlene Sprouse became the fourth